-We are currently looking for 100 women in Alabama and 100 women in Mississippi who are culturally and ethnically diversity women that have HIV or at risk for HIV This study is an observational study that does not provide medication or any other intervention treatment to our participants.
+This study is currently closed to enrollment.
+Our site has enrolled 115 women in Alabama and 115 women in Mississippi who are culturally and ethnically diversity women that have HIV or at risk for HIV This study is an observational study that does not provide medication or any other intervention treatment to our participants.
 If you choose to enroll in this study, you will be asked to provide data through

 - Comprehensive Interviews

 - Physical and gynecological medical examinations

 - And collection of specimens that include blood, urine, hair, and cervical fluids.

 If you have questions or would like to contact a WIHS staff person, please contact Zenoria Causey at UAB, 205-975-9128 and Venetra McKinney at UMMC at 601-815-51878

 - Women must be between ages 25-60 for both HIV-positive and HIV-negative recruits.

 - Willing to come every 6 months for clinic visit